 - The seller's business tax identification number or individual taxpayer identification number.

-The marketplace also must require the seller to disclose to the consumer the identity of the seller, including:
+The marketplace also must require a seller with an aggregate total of $20,000 or more in annual gross revenues on the marketplace to disclose to the consumer the identity of the seller, including:

 - The full name of the seller;

 - The physical address of the seller;

 - Whether the high-volume third-party seller used a different seller to supply the consumer product to the consumer upon purchase; and

 - If requested by the purchaser, information relating to any seller that supplied the consumer product to the purchaser when the seller is different than the high-volume third-party seller listed on the product listing prior to purchase.

 The marketplace must disclose to consumers a reporting mechanism for consumers to report suspicious marketplace activity.

 A violation of the disclosure requirements is a deceptive trade practice.